buyco/go-portcast-sdk/portcast/docs/TrackingEventBillOfLading.md

 HasPodScheduledArrivalLt returns a boolean if a field has been set.

+### GetPodScheduledArrivalLtFromSchedule

+`func (o *TrackingEventBillOfLading) GetPodScheduledArrivalLtFromSchedule() string`

+GetPodScheduledArrivalLtFromSchedule returns the PodScheduledArrivalLtFromSchedule field if non-nil, zero value otherwise.

+### GetPodScheduledArrivalLtFromScheduleOk

+`func (o *TrackingEventBillOfLading) GetPodScheduledArrivalLtFromScheduleOk() (*string, bool)`

+GetPodScheduledArrivalLtFromScheduleOk returns a tuple with the PodScheduledArrivalLtFromSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPodScheduledArrivalLtFromSchedule

+`func (o *TrackingEventBillOfLading) SetPodScheduledArrivalLtFromSchedule(v string)`

+SetPodScheduledArrivalLtFromSchedule sets PodScheduledArrivalLtFromSchedule field to given value.

+### HasPodScheduledArrivalLtFromSchedule

+`func (o *TrackingEventBillOfLading) HasPodScheduledArrivalLtFromSchedule() bool`

+HasPodScheduledArrivalLtFromSchedule returns a boolean if a field has been set.

-### GetPodScheduledDepartureLt
+### GetPodScheduledDepartureLtFromSchedule

-`func (o *TrackingEventBillOfLading) GetPodScheduledDepartureLt() string`
+`func (o *TrackingEventBillOfLading) GetPodScheduledDepartureLtFromSchedule() string`

-GetPodScheduledDepartureLt returns the PodScheduledDepartureLt field if non-nil, zero value otherwise.
+GetPodScheduledDepartureLtFromSchedule returns the PodScheduledDepartureLtFromSchedule field if non-nil, zero value otherwise.

-### GetPodScheduledDepartureLtOk
+### GetPodScheduledDepartureLtFromScheduleOk

-`func (o *TrackingEventBillOfLading) GetPodScheduledDepartureLtOk() (*string, bool)`
+`func (o *TrackingEventBillOfLading) GetPodScheduledDepartureLtFromScheduleOk() (*string, bool)`

-GetPodScheduledDepartureLtOk returns a tuple with the PodScheduledDepartureLt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPodScheduledDepartureLtFromScheduleOk returns a tuple with the PodScheduledDepartureLtFromSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPodScheduledDepartureLt
+### SetPodScheduledDepartureLtFromSchedule

-`func (o *TrackingEventBillOfLading) SetPodScheduledDepartureLt(v string)`
+`func (o *TrackingEventBillOfLading) SetPodScheduledDepartureLtFromSchedule(v string)`

-SetPodScheduledDepartureLt sets PodScheduledDepartureLt field to given value.
+SetPodScheduledDepartureLtFromSchedule sets PodScheduledDepartureLtFromSchedule field to given value.

-### HasPodScheduledDepartureLt
+### HasPodScheduledDepartureLtFromSchedule

-`func (o *TrackingEventBillOfLading) HasPodScheduledDepartureLt() bool`
+`func (o *TrackingEventBillOfLading) HasPodScheduledDepartureLtFromSchedule() bool`

-HasPodScheduledDepartureLt returns a boolean if a field has been set.
+HasPodScheduledDepartureLtFromSchedule returns a boolean if a field has been set.

 ### GetPodScheduledDischargeLt